What to do with Oily Hair?

-But for the majority of those with persistent oily and greasy hair problems, it’s either hereditary, it’s caused by a hormonal imbalance (especially during a woman’s menstrual cycle), or it’s the result of using too much or the wrong type of styling product which simply builds up over time.
+For the majority of those with persistent oily and greasy hair problems, it's either hereditary or it's caused by a hormonal imbalance (especially during a woman's menstrual cycle).
+Oily hair can also appear suddenly which could be the result of using too much or the wrong type of styling product which simply builds up over time.
+There are few things you can do to combat and stop oily hair.

-Look for shampoos that contain no strong detergent like sodium laureth sulfate.
-You’d think that using harsher detergents would rid your hair of oil faster, but this is not true.
+For everyday use look for shampoos that contain no strong detergent like sodium laureth sulfate.
+You'd think that using harsher detergents would rid your hair of oil faster, but this is not always true.
 These will only dry the scalp and increase itchiness, and actually cause more oil production.

-If you have dry hair and oily scalp then you can apply a mild conditioner to hair, but only apply to the hair ends up to the middle, and avoid the scalp.
+If you have naturally dry and frizzy hair but an oily scalp then you should use a clarifying shampoo to cleanse your scalp.
+You can still continue applying mild conditioner to your hair, but be sure to only apply the shampoo from to the hairs’ ends up to the middle, and avoid the scalp.
+(You will be surprised to know how many oily hair experiences caused by hair conditioners!)
 Otherwise using a conditioner is not highly recommended.

 - Jojoba oil – Because it contains many of the properties found in sebum, the oil our skin produces naturally, this ingredient helps reduce dryness caused by harsh detergents by replacing the lost sebum.
 Indians used Jojoba oil to treat their skin and hair problems.